2 Samuel 19

 2 Samuel 19:31-39Barzillai - The Wisdom of Knowing Your Season

-31And Barzillai the Gileadite came down from Rogelim, and went on with the king to Jordan, to conduct him over Jordan.
-32Now Barzillai was a very aged man, even fourscore years old: and he had provided the king of sustenance while he lay at Mahanaim.
+31And Barzillai the Gileadite came down from Rogelim, and went over Jordan with the king, to conduct him over Jordan.
+32Now Barzillai was a very aged man, even fourscore years old: and he had provided the king of sustenance while he lay at Mahanaim; for he was a very great man.

 Barzillai the Gileadite appears - a man of eighty years old.
-While David lay hiding from Absalom at Mahanaim, Barzillai fed him and his household.
-Not with words of loyalty, but with bread and water, with beds and provisions.
+While David lay hiding from Absalom at Mahanaim, Barzillai fed him and his household: bread and water, beds and provisions.
 He was present in David's darkest hour without claiming reward or recognition.

 33And the king said unto Barzillai, Come thou over with me, and I will feed thee with me in Jerusalem.